-Supermarket films Christmas advertisement featuring musicians and athletes in Harston Memorial Hall.By John Lewis
+Supermarket films Christmas advertisement featuring musicians and athletes in Harston Memorial Hall.JOHN LEWIS November 22, 2012 10:19am

 A small Shepparton district town hall has hit the national spotlight after hosting a secret party packed with Australian and international celebrities.

 Harston Memorial Hall was selected as the location for the latest series of Coles supermarket television advertisements.